UVMUFSC/IP-Cores/tutorials/system_verilog/Operands_and_Operations.md

 ## Behavioral Level

-In behavioral level, the keyowrds ```systemverilog always ``` and ```systemverilog intial ``` are commonly used to describe sequencial modeling.
+In behavioral level, the keyowrds ```always ``` and ```intial ``` are commonly used to describe sequencial modeling.
-When using ```systemverilog always ```, it describes a continuous behaviour for combinational circuits.
+When using ```always ```, it describes a continuous behaviour for combinational circuits.
 Its argument is a sensitive list made with signals that when changed, trigger the execution of the block.
-The keyword ```systemverilog intial ``` is used in System Verilog to initialize values at the start of simulation.
+The keyword ```intial ``` is used in System Verilog to initialize values at the start of simulation.
 It runs once at the beginning of simulation to set initial conditions for variables.
 These are called procedural blocks.

 ```systemverilog